 One simple trick is a good keyword strategy.
 Find a keyword that receives a decent number of searches on Google.
 There are a number of online tools that you can use to find a good keyword for your topic.

 The two most common keyword search tools are Google keyword planner and Ubersuggest.
 These two keyword searching tools will give you tons of keyword ideas for your course.
 They provide instructions, and these tools are completely free.

-In addition, there is another advanced tool that has become very popular recently, called Jaaxy.
-I personally found it the most efficient and powerful tool for my keyword selection.
+In addition, Jaaxy is another advanced and very popular tool that I personally found the most efficient and powerful among all other tools for keyword selection.
 It takes your keyword research to the next level and suggests the best keyword that ranks well in Google in a matter of seconds.
-Check out the free trial yourself by clicking on the link above and see if it is worth it.
+Check out the free trial here and find the best keyword for your online course.

 Now that you have chosen a topic for your course, it’s time to do some research on it.

 Maybe you already have a good knowledge about your topic- which would help you to get through this phase quickly.
 But if you don’t, then you really need to do some research and collect all correct information into a document.

 The most simple ways that you could use for doing research on your topic are: